The Extraordinary Story of Ralph Henry Lucky

 In this blog Paul Hudson-Knight talks to Martin Morgans about the stories he’s discovering for Extraordinary Editions’ RAF Anthology

-Currently I am busily delving through the RAF archives at the RAF Museum’s London site preparing the RAF Centenary Anthology to celebrate the 100th anniversary of the Royal Air Force in 2018.
+Currently I am busily delving through the archives at the RAF Museum and the Air Historical Branch preparing the RAF Centenary Anthology to celebrate the 100th anniversary of the Royal Air Force in 2018.

 I know that I am going to find stories of valour, of courage and of heroism under fire.
-I know also that I will find stories of mavericks, oddballs and contrarians, but I never anticipated finding the extraordinary story of Flight Lieutenant Ralph Henry Lucky - a P.O.W (Prisoner of War) who was anything but.
+I know also that I will find stories of mavericks, oddballs and contrarians, but I never anticipated finding the extraordinary story of Flight Lieutenant Ralph Henry Lucky – a P.O.W (Prisoner of War) who was anything but, which I discovered in the archives of the Air Historical Branch.

 Ralph Henry Lucky was born in 1896, he lived in Northampton and in peacetime England he was an agricultural inspector – an ordinary man living an ordinary life – until the war came and the RAF took in men from a huge variety of occupations and gave them new ones.
 The agricultural inspector became an Intelligence Officer and Interpreter.